den-materials/terminal-basics-navigating-the-filesystem/readme.md

 - `touch file01 file02 file03`
 - `rm file01 file03`

-Thinking about this command with relative and absolute paths:
+Think about this command with relative and absolute paths:

 - If my present location is `/a/b/`, and I am want to remove `/a/b/folder/file.txt` file